MengqingWu/BGstudies/README.md

 	The code for zjets is out of data, but updated in the 80x branch.

-   FIXME: Many previous estimation method to be documented.
+   **FIXME**: Many previous estimation method to be documented.
 (2016 Sep 29)

 2. non-Resolution background:
     codes under 'bkgStudies/nonResBG'

-    (a) methodology: using emu control samples
+    a. methodology: using emu control samples

-    (b) an inclusive alpha computed from SB regions of ll/emu samples to account for the differences in branching ratios, acceptance and efficiency: alpha = N_emu(SB)/N_ll(SB)
+    b. an inclusive alpha computed from SB regions of ll/emu samples to account for the differences in branching ratios, acceptance and efficiency: alpha = N_emu(SB)/N_ll(SB)

     (c) since the electron and muon offline cuts are so different, leading to large selection efficiency differed from ll to emu pairs;